Two women in a painting class

 Virtual classroom

 Coins and currency hold a rich history, making collecting a rewarding hobby.
-Explore numismatics—the study or collection of currency—including coins, tokens, paper money, medals and related objects.
-This class introduces the basics of coin collecting and promotes interest in history, geography and culture.
+Explore numismatics, the study or collection of currency, including coins, tokens, paper money, medals and related objects.
+This class introduces coin-collecting basics and promotes interest in history, geography and culture.
 Learn about collectability, storage tips, proper handling, grading, value and pricing of coins and currency.
-Students can present coins in class for discussion.
+Students may present coins in class for discussion.
 Instructor: John Kent

 How to Start a Pet Sitting Business